Four dead in Tennessee plane crash near community health center

 The crash, which damaged cars in the YMCA’s parking lot, could have killed dozens of people inside the building, said Jessica Fain, a spokeswoman for the YMCA of Middle Tennessee.

-“Although members do not check out when leaving our facilities, scan reports indicate that as many as 300 people likely entered the building between 3 (p.m.) and 5 p.m.,” Fain said.1186572
+“Although members do not check out when leaving our facilities, scan reports indicate that as many as 300 people likely entered the building between 3 (p.m.) and 5 p.m.,” Fain said.

-Area resident Tim Dial told the Tennessean newspaper he was watching a movie with his wife when he heard the buzzing plane overhead fall silent, followed by a loud explosion.
-Outside, he saw a thick plume of smoke and towering flames.

-“It’s a miracle it didn’t hit anything,” he said, according to the newspaper.

 Reporting by Tim Ghianni in Nashville, Tenn.; Writing by Eric M. Johnson; Editing by Catherine Evans